aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 A simple violation of substitutability can cause a system's architecture to be polluted with a significant amount of extra mechanisms.

 ### CHAPTER 10.
 THE INTERFACE SEGREGATION PRINCIPLE

+**ISP**: the interface segregation principle.
+Avoid depending on things that you don't use.

 ```mermaid
   graph LR